kashif415/kashif415/README.md

 - **MS in Bioinformatics** from the National University of Sciences and Technology (NUST), Islamabad.
 - Focused on **computational biology**, using **sequencing**, **machine learning**, and **systems biology** approaches to address health-related challenges.
-- Co-founder and **COO of Bioinfocamp**, an educational initiative aimed at bioinformatics training.
+- Co-founder and **COO of Bioinfocamp**, an educational initiative aimed at bioinformatics training and services.
 - Experience as a **Bioinformatics Analysis Expert** with global institutions like the University of Sydney and MERtech.